 Content warning: Discussion of suicide ahead.

-According to a new report released by the Centers for Disease Control and Prevention (CDC) last week, US teens are experiencing record levels of sadness, violence and trauma.
-Mental health has continued to worsen over the past decade for all high school students, but the situation seems to be most grim for teen girls and those identifying as LGBTQ+.
+A 2023 report released by the Centers for Disease Control and Prevention (CDC) found that US teens in 2021 were experiencing record levels of sadness, violence and trauma.
+Mental health has continued to worsen over the past decade for all high school students, but the situation seemed to be most grim for teen girls and those identifying as LGBTQ+.
+Now, the CDC’s 2024 Youth Risk Behavior Survey found that in just two years, youth mental health is improving—albeit slightly.

 teen girl sexual violence Motherly